Leadership

 Length of the Conductor: Resistance is directly proportional to the length of the conductor.
 The longer the conductor, the greater the resistance.

 Cross-Sectional Area: The resistance of the conductor varies inversely with its cross-sectional area.
-A larger cross-sectional area allows more space for electrons to flow, reducing resistance.
+When the cross-sectional area of a conductor is increased, it provides more pathways for electrons to move, which lowers the resistance.

 Material's Resistivity: Each material has a different resistivity, which determines its inherent ability to resist the flow of electrons.
 Materials like copper and aluminum have low resistivity, while materials like nichrome and tungsten have high resistivity.